-Wendy Diamond is a Social Entrepreneur, Humanitarian, Endangered Animal and Rescue Advocate, World’s Premiere Pet Lifestyle expert, Best-Selling Author, and TV Personality.
-Diamond is heralded as a trailblazer in the animal world; dubbed “Martha Stewart of the Milk Bone Dish” by The New Yorker, and crowned the “Canine Queen” by Forbes.
+Wendy Diamond is a Social Entrepreneur, Impact Investor, Humanitarian, Endangered Animal and Rescue Advocate, World’s Premiere Pet Lifestyle expert, Best-Selling Author, and TV Personality.
+Wendy is heralded as a trailblazer in the empowering women, impact investing and animal worlds; dubbed “Martha Stewart of the Milk Bone Dish” by The New Yorker, and crowned the “Canine Queen” by Forbes.

-In 1999, after rescuing her first shelter animals (a purebred Russian blue she named Pasha , and then a Maltese named Lucky), Diamond became ardently motivated to help save the 12 million animals euthanized in shelters every year.
-Wendy founded Animal Fair Media with a specific mission in mind and spirit: to save disenfranchised, helpless animals in shelters as well as endangered wildlife worldwide by promoting animal welfare and rescue, healthy pet lifestyles, and responsible breeding.
-She refused to just sit and roll over – she launched the premier lifestyle media company specializing in the promotion of animal welfare and rescue.
-She reined in the leash and got busy.
+In 1999, after rescuing her first shelter animals (a purebred Russian blue she named Pasha , and next a Maltese named Lucky), Wendy became soulfully motivated to help save the 12 million euthanized animals in shelters every year.
+Wendy founded the premiere pet lifestyle brand, Animal Fair Media.
+Her spirited and focused mission was to inspire and educate the world that by adopting any breed, any size, any age, any colored animal and bridging celebrities and pop culture to the animal rescue world would greatly elevate animal welfare and rescue.
+She refused to just sit and rollover, making Animal Fair Media the premier lifestyle media company in the world specializing in the promotion of animal welfare and rescue.
+The rest is herstory, she reined in the leash, worked diligently, and never looked back!

-Diamond coined the term “pet-lifestyle”, and in 1999, she launched Animal Fair , the first magazine focusing on the protection and promotion of fairness to animals while simultaneously bridging celebrity/pop culture with pet rescue.
-Animal Fair featured celebrities promoting animal welfare and advocacy, pet parenting, pet lifestyle, pet travel, health tips and pet art.
+Wendy coined the term “pet-lifestyle” and featured celebrities promoting animal welfare and adoption, pet parenting, pet lifestyle, pet travel, health tips and pet art.
 Renée Zellweger appeared on the cover of the premiere issue in 1999, and since then, A-List celebrities including Beyoncé Knowles, Halle Berry, Regis Philbin, Charlize Theron, Pamela Anderson, Ashley Tisdale, Shania Twain, Jessica Alba, Jessica Biel, Serena Williams, Kim Cattrall, Matt Leinart, Hilary Duff, Eric McCormack, Kristen Bell, Bo Derek, Diane Lane, Alicia Silverstone, Hayden Panettiere and LeAnn Rimes have all graced the cover alongside their pets.
 The New Yorker called Animal Fair “the first to cross-breed two American passions: celebrity and pets.”

-Diamond revolutionized the pet industry by creating premiere pop culture benefits to endorse animal adoption, advocacy, and fundraising, including the Yappy Hour® cocktail parties, the foremost pet celebrity fashion show called Paws For Style® , Howloween, St Pawtricks Day, all with proceeds benefiting animal rescue.
-She quickly realized that she could direct her business agenda to promote animal rescue, and she has been doing that ever since!
-Since the establishment of Animal Fair Media, the number of animals euthanized annually has dropped by 58 percent, from an astonishing 12 million to 4 million — but by NO means is she stopping there!
+Wendy revolutionized the pet industry by creating premiere pop culture benefits to endorse animal adoption, advocacy, and fundraising, including Yappy Hour® (the term Wendy coined) cocktail parties, the foremost pet celebrity fashion show called Paws For Style® , Howloween, St Pawtricks Day, all with proceeds benefiting animal rescue.
+She quickly realized that she could direct her business agenda to promote animal rescue, and she has been doing this ever since!
+Since the establishment of Animal Fair Media, the number of animals euthanized annually has dropped from an astonishing 12 million to 2 million — but by no means is she stopping there!
 To this day, organizations across the country and the world alike emulate Wendy/Animal Fair’s events to drive the success of their own organizations in their communities.
-As a pioneer of the industry, Wendy is looked to as a leader in the animal fairness community.
+As a pioneer of the pet industry, Wendy is looked upon as a leader in the animal lifestyle, fairness, welfare, and rescue community.
 Charities worldwide also mirror Wendy’s pet-lifestyle approach in their fundraising for local community animal organizations.

 In her never-ending quest to promote animal welfare, rescue, and the conservation of endangered species, Diamond was motivated by her furry muse, shadow, and inspiration: Lucky.
 Together they created a truly unique media mindshare where the marriage of charity and celebrity bolstered animal welfare public awareness.
 Lucky served as the Katrina Pet Memorial Chair Dog, Barkus Grand Marshall, was inducted into the Guinness World Records, and hosted thousands of fundraisers in her lifetime.
 She was the only civilian dog admitted into the United Nations, and she was the inspiration for the White House Pet Correspondents Benefit.
 Lucky’s relationship with Wendy evolved into unconditional love, loyalty, and a genuine bond that inspired her to make a difference in the world by defending animals.